 Object detection is one of the crucial tasks in Computer Vision (CV).
 The YOLOv6 model localizes a section within an image and classifies the marked region within a predefined category.
 The output of the object detection is typically a bounding box and a label.

-Computer vision researchers introduced YOLO architecture (You Only Look Once) as an object-detection algorithm in 2015.
+Computer vision researchers introduced the YOLO architecture (You Only Look Once) as an object-detection algorithm in 2015.
 It was a single-pass algorithm having only one neural network to predict bounding boxes and class probabilities using a full image as input.

 In September 2022, C. Li, L. Li, H. Jiang, et al. (Meituan Inc.) published the YOLOv6 paper.
 Their goal was to create a single-stage object-detection model for industry applications.